daniel-larry/dannyAI/README.md

-# Danny: Your Educational Voice Assistant
+# Danny AI: Your Educational Voice Assistant

 Danny is an AI-powered voice assistant specifically designed for educational support.
 Built by Daniel Larry with React, TypeScript, and modern web APIs, Danny AI provides an interactive learning experience through voice conversations.